afondiel/computer-science-notebook/README.md

-# Over view
+# Overview

-Here you'll find some useful documentation about software Engineering.
-From requirements, design, programming language to testing but also some research papers, notebook about AI, ML, DL, NLP and so on.
+Software Engineering documentation from requirements, design, programming language to testing.
+There is also some research papers and notebook about AI, ML, DL, NLP, IoT, robotics and much more.

 # Usage

-Each note is attached as a branch.
-Switch into one of them to see the notes

-= . =
+This is be a resume about quick knowledge or useful tools required to understand the subject.

+Feel free to leave any suggestion, the goal is to make any subject around sw engineering and tech understandable for anyone.

+"Anyone who keeps learning stays young." - Henry Ford